 - Total cost of the installation after 7 years of receiving RHI

 If you are happy with the proposal and sign the agreement, the installer will arrange a date to begin installation.
 Air source heat pumps are relatively straightforward to fit, with installations lasting 2-3 days in most cases.
 Ground source systems take a little longer to install for obvious reasons – these usually take over a fortnight before they’re ready to use.

 Once the installation is complete, the installer will commission the system as required and register the heat pump on the MCS database.
 The customer is issued with the handover pack, instruction manual, warranty and MCS certificate.
 The installer will also supply all the documents needed to apply for the RHI, but it’s down to the customer to apply for the RHI themselves.
 Not all installers offer maintenance contracts, as they’re not strictly necessary.

-If you’d like to receive a quote for a heat pump install in your home, send us an email at [email protected] with a daytime telephone number and a brief description about your project.
+If you’d like to receive a quote for a heat pump install in your home, fill out our contact form.
 One of our Technical Account Managers will soon be in touch to explain how we can help you before providing you with a quote and performance estimates.